-The Extended Learning programme at Invicta consists of a number of different opportunities for students as part of Extended Schools.
-The extensive provision available for the whole school community has been accredited with the highest level of Advanced Status and is deemed to be outstanding and was re validated at the start of this academic year.
+The Extended Learning programme at Invicta consists of a wide number of different opportunities for students as part of Extended Schools which will enable students to extend both their extra-curricular and super-curricular engagement.
+The extensive provision available for the whole school community has been accredited with the highest level of Advanced Status and is deemed to be an outstanding provision.

 Take a New Challenge

 Under the heading ‘Take on a new Challenge’ we offer an outstanding programme of Clubs and Societies that take place during the lunchtime, after school or at the weekend.
 They cover an extensive range of topics and activities which meets the needs of most of our students.
 The choice is considerable and range from Bee Keeping to Astronomy.
 The Clubs and Societies Programme offers in excess of 60 Clubs and Societies that students can participate.
 We are always keen to support new ideas for additional clubs and societies if they are requested.

 Alongside this Extra Curricular provision we now have an established range of Academic HUBS, a number of student led academic discussion groups providing Super Curricular Opportunities.
 The programme for this is also promoted within the Clubs and Societies Fair at the start of the new school year.
 Students wanting to join a HUB contact the relevant student scholar.
 We now have an established programme of HUB conferences that are held three times a year where students present 10 minutes lectures on an academic topic of their choice followed by a Q&A.